Guideposts: Frequency of magazine issues

-List of Guideposts Books

-Guideposts curates and authors multiple genres of books, all of which are uplifting and spiritual.
-The books range from religious prayer, to daily devotionals, to one-off inspirational novels and full cozy mystery fiction series.

-Devotionals

-Guideposts provides free daily devotions on their website to help those seeking inspiration, comfort, and closeness to their faith.
-Guideposts also releases annual devotional books and magazines for purchase, or donation.

-Bible Resources

-Guideposts provides free daily devotions on their website to help those seeking inspiration, comfort, and closeness to their faith.
-Guideposts also releases annual devotional books and magazines for purchase, or donation.
+Other Guideposts publications and website content

+In addition to Guideposts there are now five other bi-monthly spiritual magazines, including Angels on Earth and All God's Creatures.

+Guideposts publishes several genres of books, prayer guides, daily devotionals, and inspirational novels.
+The organization also provides daily devotions on their website.

 Writing contests

-Guideposts Magazine sponsors two writing contests.
-The annual Guideposts Young Writers Contest awards a total of $25,000 in scholarship funds to high school juniors and seniors whose personal true stories are chosen for publication in the magazine.
-The Guideposts Writers Workshop Contest, held every other year, offers winners a free writing clinic with established authors in Rye, New York, for five days, all expenses paid.
+Guideposts sponsors two writing contests.
+The annual Guideposts Young Writers Contest awards scholarship funds to high school juniors and seniors whose personal stories are chosen for publication in the magazine.
+The Guideposts Writers Workshop Contest, held every other year, offers winners a free writing clinic with established authors in Rye, New York.